tarsil/saffier/README.md

 ## Before continuing

-If you are looking for something more **Pyadntic** oriented where you can take literally advantage of everything that Pydantic can offer, then instead of continuing with Saffier, have a look at its ***data ORM brother***, [Edgy](https://edgy.tarsild.io).
+If you are looking for something more **Pydantic** oriented where you can take literally advantage of everything that Pydantic can offer, then instead of continuing with Saffier, have a look at its ***data ORM brother***, [Edgy](https://edgy.tarsild.io).